As the saying goes, you can’t be all things to all people.

 This has to be personal to you.
 Your priorities will change over time, and you should adapt your boundaries accordingly.
 It is okay if you have been a 24/7 Assistant that wants to be at home more because you have other responsibilities.
 That’s okay.
 Make sure you check in with yourself regularly and note if anything is slipping that is important to you, and then give yourself a nudge back in the right direction and build the productive Assistant mindset.

 Work week by week and make adjustments

 I’ve found over the years that the best balance comes when I plan my week and know what I have coming up and where my time and focus will be needed.

 Visualise how you want your week to look and write that down!
 Schedule your day.
 If you’re going to finish at 6, but that in the diary.
 Have to pick up your kid from school?
 Make that spin class?
 Put it in your diary and share your schedule with those that need to know where you are and what you need to do.
 Let people see what you have to do.
 Then they will know you have a life outside of work and a busy schedule at work.

 Communication is key

 You need to communicate your boundaries with your boss, your friends, your family.
 Tell colleagues you are leaving at 6 pm for whatever you need to do so that you don’t get that death stare when you up and leave before they do!
-Let your Executive know you aren’t going to be online this evening, but you’ll check in early tomorrow.
+Let your Executive know you won’t be online this evening, but you’ll check in early tomorrow.
 Communicate your boundaries and then try hard to stick to them.
 Communication is so essential for the productive Assistant mindset.

-Yes, there are times that emergencies will occur and you will need to be flexible and adapt, but this should be the exception, not the norm.
+Yes, there are times that emergencies will occur, and you will need to be flexible and adapt, but this should be the exception, not the norm.